 Part I: HSA Contributions - Line-by-Line Walkthrough

 Part I calculates your allowable HSA deduction based on your coverage type, contribution amounts, and eligibility months.
-Let's walk through each line with a real example.
+This section walks through each line with a real example.

 Line 1: Coverage Type

-If you were covered by a self-only HDHP and a family HDHP at different times during the year, check the box for the plan that was in effect for a longer period.
-If you were covered by both at the same time, you are treated as having family coverage during that period.
-If, on the first day of the last month of your tax year (December 1 for most taxpayers), you had family coverage, check the "family" box.
+If you had both self-only and family coverage at different times, check the box for the plan in effect longer.
+If you had both simultaneously, you are treated as having family coverage for that period.
+If on December 1 you had family coverage, check "family."

 Sarah's entry: Checks "Self-only"